isomerpages/ogp-sgid/index.md

       alt: Image alt text
       image: /images/integrate.png
   - infopic:
-      title: Authenticate users on FormSG
+      title: Login to services with sgID
       description: Set up authentication on your forms with just one click.
 If you are filling in a form, simply log in with your Singpass app by scanning the QR code as usual.